domohuhn/minimize/CONTRIBUTING.md

 ## Contribution workflow

+Contributions are welcome!
-You can contribute to this repository using the github workflow:
+You can contribute to this repository in the following way:

 - Create a new branch/fork and add your changes.
 - Make sure that all tests pass and that there are no conflicts with main.